 Within the standard neoclassical framework, any increase in the growth rate of output not due to an increase in the growth rate of capital and labor must be the result of an increase in the growth rate of total factor productivity (TFP).
-For the eighteen countries in table 1, the growth rate of TFP does rise from an average of 0.19 percent per year in the five years preceding stock market liberalization to an average of 1.82 percent per year in the subsequent five.
+The growth rate of TFP did rise from an average of 0.19 percent per year in the five years preceding stock market liberalization to an average of 1.82 percent per year in the subsequent five years.
 But one cannot glibly attribute the increase in TFP growth to stock market liberalization.
-The operative channel from liberalization to growth in the neoclassical model runs strictly through capital accumulation.
-Total factor productivity does not enter into the story.
+The reason is that the operative channel from liberalization to growth in the neoclassical model runs through capital accumulation.
+Total factor productivity does not enter into the story, unless stock market liberalizations are associated with a major easing of restrictions on foreign direct investment (FDI).